lassepe/Picross.jl/README.md

 # Picross.jl

-A quick and dirty Julia implementatio a picross solver.
+A quick and dirty Julia implementation of a picross solver.

 ## Insall